 John Krasinski Is Hosting His Own Good News Show

 We're thinking John Krasinski should host the news from now on.
 The actor and director debuted "Some Good News" on YouTube, his show that is dedicated to sharing, well, good news from around the world.
 The first episode also featured an interview/reunion with his Office co-star Steve Carell to mark the 15th anniversary of the show.
-Also, Krasinski's daughters designed the show's graphics, so that adds to the good news count, too.
+And this week, Krasinski got the cast of Hamilton to reunite to surprise a mega fan.
+What epic reunions will happen next?

 Dolly Parton Is Reading Bedtime Stories